-Taking a professional camera is not necessary in my opinion as the mobile phone cameras these days are great.
+Taking a professional camera is not necessary as the mobile phone cameras these days are great.

-Don’t stress over taking lots of pictures at the catwalk shows as you can always request press release images from the press team after the show.
-Sometimes they are being automatically to everyone who was on the guest list.
+Don’t stress overtaking lots of pictures at the catwalk shows as you can always request press release images from the press team after the show.
+Sometimes they are being sent to everyone who was on the guest list.

 So just sit back, relax and enjoy the show!

-I’ve learnt some valuable lessons, e.g. it’s physically not possible to go to every single show.
-Prioritising some shows over others and making your schedule realistic will allow you to truly savour the London Fashion Week experience.
+I’ve learned some valuable lessons, e.g. it’s physically not possible to go to every single show.
+Prioritizing some shows over others and making your schedule realistic will allow you to truly savor the London Fashion Week experience.

 WHAT TO WEAR TO LONDON FASHION WEEK

-The more loud, flashy, creative and in line with upcoming trends your outfit is, the more chances of getting “papped” and featured in one of the London Fashion Week street style round ups.
-Colourful coats, statement sunglasses and hats always seem to draw a lot of attention.
+The more loud, flashy, creative and in line with upcoming trends your outfit is, the more chances of getting “papped” and featured in one of the London Fashion Week street style round-ups.
+Colorful coats, statement sunglasses, and hats always seem to draw a lot of attention.